 Jeanne M. Huddleston

 Systems Engineering & Leadership Faculty

 Jeanne M. Huddleston is an active U.S. Army Reserves wife to an orthopedic surgeon serving multiple deployments, proud mother, and dedicated physician-engineer with over twenty years’ experience in healthcare quality and safety.

 Restoring the Spirit of

-Taking care of people is a part of our DNA & we are dedicated to taking care of those who take care of others.
-We at HBHS seek to redesign faulty systems of care that overpower a providers ability to deliver safe & reliable care.
-Our commitment is to help organizations design reliable systems that reduce burnout & support providers in delivering excellent care.
+We at HBHS seek to redesign faulty systems of care and are committed to helping organizations design reliable systems that reduce burnout and support providers in delivering excellent care.